GDGKolachi/GSoC-Karachi/README.md

 # Next-Extended-Karachi

-#### Google Cloud Next '17 Extended will be held in Karachi at [NED University of Engineering and Technology](http://www.neduet.edu.pk/)  on March 18, 2017.
-[Check out](https://www.facebook.com/events/1825116307765328/) our event page on Facebook to find out more about the event and [register](https://docs.google.com/forms/d/e/1FAIpQLSfUGEZAWu1pBeITOhaRq7quX0nRo0tCizgmeARwFiJjMBVILQ/viewform) if you wish to attend.
+**Google Cloud Next '17 Extended will be held in Karachi at [NED University of Engineering and Technology](http://www.neduet.edu.pk/)  on March 18, 2017.
+[Check out](https://www.facebook.com/events/1825116307765328/) our event page on Facebook to find out more about the event and [register](https://docs.google.com/forms/d/e/1FAIpQLSfUGEZAWu1pBeITOhaRq7quX0nRo0tCizgmeARwFiJjMBVILQ/viewform) if you wish to attend.**
+_**Note**: Registrations have closed.
+No more pull requests will be accepted anymore._

 We will be having multiple talks from local industry experts regarding Google cloud and latest Google innovations in Machine Learning like TensorFlow.
 Including  **Google Summer of Code '17!**

-####Now what is Google Summer of Code?
+#### Now what is Google Summer of Code?

 The **Google Summer of Code**, often abbreviated to **GSoC**, is an international internship program, organized by Google where a few accepted students contribute to open source organizations such as Django, Git, Mozilla during the summer, and get awarded a stipend by Google.
 You can find out more about Google Summer of Code [here](https://summerofcode.withgoogle.com/).